kehantan/labbook/docs/buffers_solutions/glycerol.rst

 #.
 Autoclave.
 #.
 Store at bench.

-* May adjust percentage according to need.
+* May adjust percentage accordingly.